Award-winning legal technology

 If your client reaches their initial fundraising target, CrowdJustice charges an administrative fee of 3% of funds raised, plus a third-party payment processing charge.
 Funds are transferred net – usually about 94% of funds raised.

-The annual subscription fee gives your firm unlimited access to the CrowdJustice platform – both for your fee earners, who can use the dashboard giving real-time revenue information and analytics, as well as tools and resources, and for your clients, to whom we offer support and tools.
+Your firm gets unlimited access to the CrowdJustice platform – both for your fee earners, who can use the dashboard giving real-time revenue information and analytics, as well as tools and resources, and for your clients, to whom we offer support and tools.
 This includes:

 - Unlimited use of the CrowdJustice platform – as many fee-earners as you want can use CrowdJustice to invite clients to raise funds.